shmoocon/proceedings-2014/schedule.md

 5. Operationalizing Threat Information Sharing: Beyond Policies and Platitudes
   - Sean Barnum and Aharon Chernin
 6. Practical Applications of Data Science in Detection
+  - Mike Sconzo
-  - Mike Sconzo and Brian Wylie
+  - Brian Wylie
 7. Raising Costs for your Attackers Instead of your CFO
+  - Aaron Beuhring
-  - Aaron Beuhring and Kyle Salous
+  - Kyle Salous
 8. The “Science of Cyber” and the Next Generation of Security Tools
   - Paulo Shakarian
 9. Timing-Based Attestation: Sexy Defense, or the Sexiest